-10.2.1 Identification-All records to be controlled should be identified by title or type, e.g., log, data record, analyst qualification, training records, etc.
+10.2.1 Identification-All records to be controlled should be identified.
+Identification should be by title or type, that is, log, data record, analyst qualification, training records, etc.

-10.2.2 Distribution-Each type of record included in the record control system should have a distribution plan that identifies recipients of all controlled copies.
+10.2.2 Distribution-Each type of record included in the record control system should have a distribution plan that identifies recipients of all official copies.
 The plan should also identify the individuals or groups responsible for making distribution.

-10.2.3 Storage-A storage system that provides for safekeeping and physical protection of records should be established.
+10.2.3 Storage-A storage system should be established that provides for safekeeping and physical protection of records.
 The system should do the following: